 Better known as Harry, the fifth in line to the throne is the patron of many charities and organisations, including the Invictus Games, which he also founded.
 He’ll move down the line of succession with each new child produced by the Duke and Duchess of Cambridge.

 Born in 1960, Prince Andrew is the Queen’s second-eldest son, and was granted his dukedom by the Queen when he married Sarah Ferguson in 1986.
 He served in the Royal Navy for 22 years and during this time he worked as a helicopter pilot – just like his nephew.

 The Duke of York’s first child was born in 1988 – she works with charities helping to support young cancer patients and people with dyslexia.
 In 2010, she was the first member of the royal family to complete the London Marathon.

 8th: PRINCESS EUGENIE OF YORK

-The princess became engaged to wine merchant Jack Brooksbank in January and they will marry at Windsor Castle in October.
-This year, Eugenie became the first young British royal to have a personal Instagram account, @PrincessEugenie.
+The princess married wine merchant Jack Brooksbank in October 2018 at Windsor Castle.
+In the same year, Eugenie became the first young British royal to have a personal Instagram account, @PrincessEugenie.